What happens to human bodies after death?

 Individuals killed during periods of conflict are often buried in mass graves.
 The presence of multiple bodies within a single grave will also affect rates of decomposition.
 Bodies deposited at the same time within a mass grave will also decompose at different rates depending on their position within the grave and in relation to adjacent bodies.
 We will discuss the complexities of dealing with commingled deposits in Week 6.

 Given all of these variables, it is therefore often very difficult to say with confidence how long the soft tissues will take to decompose after death.
-You can’t just look at a skeleton/decomposed body and provide a PMI.
+There is also a debate about the most useful way to calculate the actual figure for time since death.
+Regardless, you can’t just look at a skeleton/decomposed body and provide a PMI.

 When the soft tissues of the body are partially or fully decomposed, the person can no longer be recognised by family members.
 Identification of the dead person must then be carried out using scientific methods.
 These methods will be discussed in more detail in Week 3.